ece362-purdue/proton-labs/lab2-interrupts/README.md

     - We've found that using the SDK function `gpio_set_irq_enabled_with_callback` does not work when you're also trying to wake from DORMANT sleep.
 Use `gpio_add_raw_irq_handler` and `gpio_set_irq_enabled` instead - make sure you call them in the right order.
     - `gp26_isr` should **acknowledge two interrupts** - the DORMANT wake event, and the regular rising edge interrupt - and turn on GP22-GP25.

-So, in all, you should have implemented the following functions:
+In summary, you should implement the following functions:
 1. `init_gpio_irq` - configure GP21 and GP26 as described above and turn GP22-GP25 on.
 2. `gp21_isr` - acknowledge the interrupt, turn off all user LEDs GP22-GP25, and enter the DORMANT state.
 3. `gp26_isr` - acknowledge the DORMANT wake event and the rising edge interrupt, and turn on GP22-GP25.